 So when I recently heard that he’d written a new book, The Latte Factor, I was excited about getting my hands on it.

 In the past, he’s talked about this concept, The Latte Factor, in some of his other books.
-It shows you that saving money, actually small amounts of money can truly change your financial future.
+It shows you the big impact of how saving small amounts of money can truly change your financial future.

 Here’s how author David Bach explains it: